 Punta Tombo – USD 16 (Only payable in the equivalent in local currency or dollars, in cash).

-Prices are excluding VAT from the accomodation in Hotels in Argentina (except Ushuaia).
-Guests must provide copy of their passport so as to prove they are not residents in Argentina, also they may be asked to show during their check in the stamp of entry to Argentina.
-If these conditions aren´t complied they will be asked to pay the VAT from the accomodation.
+Prices are excluding VAT from the accommodation in Hotels in Argentina (except Ushuaia).
+Guests must provide a copy of their passport so as to prove they are not residents in Argentina, also they may be asked to show during their check-in the stamp of entry to Argentina.
+If these conditions haven’t complied, they will be asked to pay the VAT from the accommodation.

 Torres Del Paine National Park – USD 33 (Only payable in the equivalent in local currency or dollars, in cash).

 Valle de la Luna – USD 5 (Only payable in the equivalent in local currency, in cash).